Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Methodology

 \begin{itemize} \item{if $\xi = \rho B_{step}^{T} - V_{step}^{T} > 0$, the actor sleeps for a period of $\xi$ every after one VDC procedure.}

 \item{if $\xi \leq 0 $, the learner sleeps for a period of $ -\xi/{\rho} $ every after one model optimization procedure.} \end{itemize}

+Essentially, the TFM is a blocking synchronization mechanism that partially (or softly) connects the Actor and Learner to align their data collection/consumption rates.
+This approach overcomes the respective limitations of DQN and Ape-X: (i) concurrent Actor and Learner operation enhances time efficiency compared to DQN, and (ii) blocking synchronization renders ASL more stable and sample-efficient than Ape-X. Consequently, our TFM maintains a fixed data utilization rate with reduced temporal costs, enhancing the stability and speed of our ASL framework.
 Regarding the dormancy in TFM, one might wonder whether the TFM maintains the sample efficiency at the cost of sacrificing the training time efficiency, which deviates from our rudimentary purpose.
 Indeed, the dormancy could slow down the training framework to some extent but bring about a more sensible data recency, which tremendously facilitates model optimization.
 That is, reaching the same performance with fewer times of optimization, which conversely reduces the time needed for training.